THE DANGER OF INSECURITY

 5 “For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

 6 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.

 The bait the devil dangled before Adam and Eve was a promise to be like God, who they were already.
 Being insecure in who they were already, they went after it and swallowed it.
 Like Jehoram, they eventually lost all that God had given them.

 What a lesson for us today!

 Every member of the human body is special and unique, specifically designed, thoroughly equipped, and strategically placed in the body to perform a unique function.

-Likewise the body of Christ, every believer, as a member of the body of Christ, is special and unique in Christ.
+Likewise, in the body of Christ, every believer as a member of the body of Christ is special and unique in Christ.
 Each believer has a special place and unique gifting and calling in Christ.